Swapnil-J-Patil/Lucky_Wheel/README.md

 # 🎡 Lucky Wheel App

-A fun and interactive **Lucky Wheel App** built entirely with **Jetpack Compose**!
+A fun and interactive **Lucky Wheel App** built with **Jetpack Compose** and **Lottie Animation**!
 Spin the wheel every 3 hours to win exciting rewards.
 Once the wheel stops, enjoy a satisfying chest animation as your winnings are revealed.

 ---